YouTube video for this section is still under creation. Please be patient ^^

 Please let me know what's the next step!

-INFO: [PROMPT]: You have a task to solve.
+INFO: [PROMPT][To: Ai assistant]: You have a task to solve.
 Use the tool at your disposition to solve the task by outputting as JSON the correct arguments.
 In return you will get an answer from the tool.
 The task is:

 What's the temperature in NY ?